 Voice over IP represents the cornerstone of Unified Communications and the future of internet and telecommunications, however there are important considerations to be made before implementing it.
 The ideal VoIP configuration to experience all of the benefits and limit risk is automatic failover between two connections from different carriers.
 Not all VoIP carriers will be able to provide a hybrid implementation like this, but now you have the knowledge needed to ask the right questions before you make a decision.

-For more information on VoIP and how it can help your business lower its communications costs while increasing productivity, please contact a Communications Technologist at POPP, at 763-797-7900.
+For more information on VoIP and how it can help your business lower its communications costs while increasing productivity, please contact below.
 Thank you!